New York City steps up outreach efforts after murders of 4 homeless men in Chinatown

 - Substance use resources, including the ability to immediately connect individuals to detox and other rehabilitation programs-and, are trained in naloxone administration

-Advocates also holding a vigil Monday morning as they try to find a better way to serve the homeless community.

-Anyone with information in regards to the above incident is asked to call Crime Stoppers at 1-800-577-TIPS (8477).
-The public can also submit tips by logging onto the Crime Stoppers website at WWW.NYPDCRIMESTOPPERS.COM or by texting their tips to 274637 (CRIMES) then enter TIP577.
+Anyone with additional information is asked to call Crime Stoppers at 1-800-577-TIPS (8477).
+The public can also submit tips by logging onto the Crime Stoppers website at NYPDCrimeStoppers.com or by texting their tips to 274637 (CRIMES) then enter TIP577.

 ----------